kanaka/mal/docs/exercise.md

   form will hide your implementation, so in order to test it, you will need to give it another name and adapt the test accordingly.

-- Implement `let*` as a macro that uses `fn*` and recursionn.
+- Implement `let*` as a macro that uses `fn*` and recursion.
   The same remark applies.

 - Implement `apply` as a macro.

 - Implement maps using lists.
-  FIXME: Is dissoc use anywhere?
-It makes this implememtation and the process more complex.
+  - Recall how maps must be evaluated.
+  - In the tests, you may want to replace `{...}` with `(hash-map ...)`.
+  - An easy solution relies on lists alterning keys and values, so that the `hash-map` is only a list in reverse order so that the last definition takes precedence during searches.
+  - As a more performant solution will use lists to construct trees, and ideally keep them balanced.
+You will find examples in most teaching material about functional languages.
+  - Recall that `dissoc` is an optional feature.
+One you can implement dissoc is by assoc'ing a replacement value that is a magic delete keyword (e.g.: `__..DELETED..__`) which allows you to shadow values in the lower levels of the structure.
+The hash map functions have to detect that and do the right thing. e.g. `(keys ...)` might have to keep track of deleted values as it is scanning the tree and not add those keys when it finds them further down the tree.

 - Implement quoting within MAL.